You Might Not Be Getting All The Benefits Of Vitamin D If You're Low In Magnesium

 Vitamin D deficiency is another issue affecting more than half the population.
 This deficiency boils down to a limited number of foods with naturally occurring vitamin D and minimal exposure to the sun.
 "There are very few foods that contain significant amounts of vitamin D," says Zara Patel, M.D., a researcher and associate professor at Stanford, "and much of what we produce in our bodies comes from sunlight and UV rays hitting our skin and producing the precursor molecules needed to make this vitamin."
 That means for those of us religiously using sunscreen and not eating stacks of fish—a great source of vitamin D!—we may need to supplement.

 Getting enough of both nutrients is critical.
-Deficiencies in magnesium and vitamin D have been linked to a number of health conditions, including cardiovascular diseases, metabolic issues, and skeletal deformities.
+Deficiencies in magnesium and vitamin D have been linked to a number of health conditions, including cardiovascular diseases4, metabolic issues5, and skeletal deformities6.

 Should you be taking them at the same time?

-A supplement of 60 international units daily does correct vitamin D deficiency, and people can test the level with a straightforward blood test or just take the supplement daily and feel confident they have enough vitamin D on board.
-If you're routinely consuming refined grains in lieu of whole grains, you may be short on magnesium, which ultimately affects your vitamin D levels.
+And if you're routinely consuming refined grains in lieu of whole grains, you may be short on dietary magnesium, which ultimately affects your vitamin D levels.
 If you choose to supplement with magnesium, "taking less than 300 mg of magnesium for men and 270 mg for women is generally recommended," Sasse says.* "These are very safe vitamins and supplements, and they can be taken together."

 Ensuring that you're getting enough vitamin D to reap its many benefits is a great idea, and supplements make it easy.
 But magnesium plays an important role in converting that vitamin D into a usable form in the body.
 If you're worried that your diet doesn't include enough magnesium-rich foods, pairing your vitamin D with a magnesium supplement may be a savvy move.*